pingcap/docs-cn/tidb-cloud/set-up-vpc-peering-connections.md

 Currently, TiDB Cloud only supports VPC peering in the same region for the same project.
 TiDB clusters of the same project in the same region are created in the same VPC.
 Therefore, once VPC peering is set up in a region of a project, all the TiDB clusters created in the same region of this project can be connected in your VPC.
 VPC peering setup differs among cloud providers.

-## Prerequisites
+## Prerequisite: Set a Project CIDR

 Project CIDR (Classless Inter-Domain Routing) is the CIDR block used for network peering in a project.

-Before adding VPC Peering requests to a region, you need to set a project CIDR for your project's AWS and GCP respectively to establish a peering link to your application's VPC.
+Before adding VPC Peering requests to a region, you need to set a project CIDR for your project's cloud provider (AWS or GCP) to establish a peering link to your application's VPC.

-You can set the project CIDR during creating the first Dedicated Tier of your project.
-If you want to set the project CIDR before creating the tier, do the following:
+You can set the project CIDR when creating the first Dedicated Tier of your project.
+If you want to set the project CIDR before creating the tier, perform the following operations:

 1. On the TiDB Cloud console, choose a target project, and then click the **Project Settings** tab.